Template – Privacy Audit Report

 PPIPA in Practice

 Need to understand NSW privacy law?
 Here is your bible.
-464 cases read and annotated, and still going strong.
+Over 600 cases read and annotated, 70 editions, and still going strong.

-Now in its 14th year of publication, PPIPA in Practice is our signature publication – available as a single-purchase eBook, or as an annual subscription with quarterly updates.
-The latest edition is also included in both our Premium Compliance Kit and Compliance Kit for NSW Public Sector Agencies.
+Now in its 18th year of quarterly publication, PPIPA in Practice is our signature publication – available as a single-purchase eBook, or as an annual subscription with quarterly updates every February, May, August and November.

 PPIPA in Practice is a fully annotated guide to the Privacy and Personal Information Protection Act 1998 (NSW).
 ‘PPIPA’ is the key Act that applies to State government agencies, universities and local councils in NSW.
 It also includes all cases decided under the Health Records & Information Privacy Act 2002 (NSW), known as ‘HRIPA’, which applies to the private sector in NSW as well as public sector agencies.